 Create a Sales Playbook for Your Business Decisions

 As Jake Daly points out, a team of salespeople most of the time always have different business tactics.
-Typically, salespeople approach a customer on a Monday different than they do on a Friday, and similarly different on a Wednesday than a Thursday.
+Typically, salespeople approach a customer on a Monday differently than they do on a Friday, and similarly different on a Wednesday than a Thursday.
 So what is the right way to really approach your customer?

 Instead of having all your salespeople approach a call in a different way, you want to take a look at your best salesperson and see what/how they are doing it.
 A professional sales coach, sales trainer, or keynote speaker will encourage your salespeople to find what works and stick to it.
 Jumping around from sales pitch to sales pitch is okay sometimes, but more often than not there is always one reason that causes your top performers to be doing so well.